University System of Maryland Regents ProfessorPhone: (410) 706-2767

 JD, 1981, Columbia University Law School

-Professor Graber has held a faculty position in the Department of Government and Politics at the University of Maryland, College Park since 1993 and has taught at the University of Maryland School of Law as an adjunct professor since the fall of 2002.
+Professor Graber held a faculty position in the Department of Government and Politics at the University of Maryland, College Park from 1993-2007 and taught at the University of Maryland School of Law as an adjunct professor beginning in the fall of 2002.
 In 2004, he was appointed Professor of Government and Law at the School of Law, a title he held until May 1, 2015 at which time he received an appointment as the Jacob A. France Professor of Constitutionalism.
 In 2016, he was named Regents Professor, one of only seven Regents Professors in the history of the University System of Maryland and the only Regents Professor on the UMB campus.
 He served as associate dean for research and faculty development from 2010 to 2013.
 He has also been one of the organizers of the annual Constitutional Law "Schmooze", which attracts scholars from across the country to the law school.